 - Students must be at their bus stop on time.
 The bus will not wait for students who - are tardy. - Plan to be at the bus stop at least ten (10) minutes early.
-Failure to be at your bus stop on time may result in bus riding privileges being suspended. - Students must board bus and find their seat promptly. - Drivers have the authority to assign seats. - The bus/bus stop is an extension of the school in which the student attends. - Misconduct on the bus/bus stop will be subject to discipline just as if the misconduct took place in the classroom. - I-Pod's, MP3 players, and music devices are allowed by driver permission only and only with ear-buds or headphones.
+Failure to be at your bus stop on time may result in bus riding privileges being suspended. - Students must board the bus and find their seat promptly and remain seated at all times while the bus is in motion. - Drivers have the authority to assign seats and students are required to sit in the seat they are assigned. - The bus/bus stop is an extension of the school in which the student attends. - Misconduct on the bus/bus stop will be subject to discipline just as if the misconduct took place in the classroom.
+Student due process will be followed. - Music devices are allowed by driver permission only and only with ear-buds or headphones.
 A driver may deny one or all riders the use of music devices on their bus. - Do not run to or from the bus stop. - Be alert for vehicles in driveways and parking lots.
-Refrain from horseplay while waiting on the bus. - Do not move toward the bus until the driver has given you permission. - Do not talk to driver while bus is in motion. - The use of cell phones on the bus is prohibited.
-If a student is observed using a cell phone on the bus, the driver will confiscate and turn it in to the principal. - School procedures for cell phone use and discipline are in effect.
+Refrain from horseplay while waiting on the bus. - Do not move toward the bus until the driver has given you permission. - Do not talk to the driver while the bus is in motion. - School procedures for cell phone use and discipline are in effect.